Yin4TheWin/Julia-Sets/README.md

 # Julia-Sets
 This is a Java program that uses swing to demonstrate Julia Sets.
-You can use the first two scrollbars to change the values of a and b in the complex number, respectiely.
+You can use the first two scrollbars to change the values of a and b in the complex number, respectively.
 The equation is based on a unit circle.
 ![Example 1](https://imgur.com/6FhWWsh.png)
 ![Example 2](https://imgur.com/SZrgJKT.png)
 ![Example 3](https://imgur.com/VxTIiRM.png)